ibisba/knowledgebook/content/protocols/creating/_index.en.md

 The Output section shall contain all materials and information resulting from executing this protocol.
 This section should also contain information about the format in which the output data is to be stored.
 The quality metric, minimal expected/acceptable score, and any information needed to interpret the quality of the output shall also be specified.

-Tip: One may explain potential objectives/uses of the information, data and/or materials resulted from this protocol.
+Tip: You may explain potential objectives/uses of the information, data and/or materials resulted from this protocol.

 **8. Safety guidelines**